County of Hainaut: Early modern period (1500–1800)

 Hainaut became part of the Burgundian Circle in the Holy Roman empire in 1512.
 It was ruled by the Spanish branch of the Habsburgs from 1555 to 1714.

 In 1579 Hainaut was a member of the Union of Arras which submitted to the rule of Habsburg Spain, while the northern Union of Utrecht rebelled and formed the Dutch Republic in 1581.

 The 1659 Treaty of the Pyrenees and the 1679 Treaties of Nijmegen cut Hainaut in two.
 The southern area, around the towns of Valenciennes, Le Quesnoy and Avesnes, was ceded to France under King Louis XIV.
 During the French revolution it formed the basis of the newly named French département of Nord.
 Today the area is still referred to as French Hainaut.

 The northern part of Hainaut, around Mons, remained part of the Spanish Netherlands, which became the Austrian Netherlands after the 1713 Treaty of Utrecht – moving possession from one branch of the Habsburgs to another.

-In 1797, during the French revolution, the northern part of the county was ceded to France by Emperor Francis II, who was also count of Hainaut.
+In 1797, during the French Revolution, the northern part of the county was ceded to France by Emperor Francis II, who was also count of Hainaut.
 It became the French département of Jemappe.
 After the defeat of Napoleon at the Battle of Waterloo in 1815, the northern part, once again called Hainaut, went to the new Kingdom of the Netherlands, and then in 1830 to the Kingdom of Belgium which was created from the southern part of that kingdom.
 It forms the basis of the modern Province of Hainaut in Belgium.

 In modern Hainaut the traditional county's heritage can still for example be seen in the dialect differences.
-The eastern part of Hainaut is a transitional area between Picard and Walloon dialects.
+The western part of Hainaut is a transitional area between Picard and Walloon dialects.